Kajang: Government and infrastructure

-The Malaysia Prison Complex (Kompleks Penjara Kajang), headquarters of the Prison Department of Malaysia is in Kajang.
+The Malaysia Prison Complex (Kompleks Penjara Kajang), Prison Department of Malaysia is headquartered in Kajang.

 Shopping

-Kajang has multiple shopping complexes.
-The Billion Shopping Center formerly in Kajang town and now it is relocated to Bandar Teknologi Kajang.
-Other shopping centres located are Plaza Metro Kajang, Metro Point and Kompleks Kota Kajang.
+Kajang has multiple shopping complexes, amongst them is the Billion Shopping Center formerly in Kajang town, which now has relocated to Bandar Teknologi Kajang.
+Other shopping centres located in Kajang are Plaza Metro Kajang, Metro Point and Kompleks Kota Kajang.
 Metro Avenue is a new shopping district located opposite SMJK Yu Hua Kajang and Kajang High School.

 Facilities and amenities

-Hospital Kajang is the primary public hospital in the city.
+Kajang Hospital is the primary public hospital in the city.

 Private medical centres function 24 hours and include facilities such as Poliklinik MUC @Metro Point, Klinik Mediviron Prima Saujana, Kajang Plaza Medical Centre (KPMC) and KPJ Kajang Specialist Hospital.

 The Hulu Langat District Police Headquarters are located in the town centre, across the Highway 1 junction from the Post Office.
 Federal government agencies with their branch in Kajang include the National Registration Department, Immigration Department, Transportation Department, and Hulu Langat Education Office.